blaues0cke/PiSleepTalk/README.md

 * `/usr/sleeptalk/cache` Some generated data is stored in here, clear it if you want, the content will be re-generated
 * `/usr/sleeptalk/debug` A folder that contains debug output, not required for production mode
 * `/usr/sleeptalk/frontend` Contains the whole node.js frontend
+* `/usr/sleeptalk/noise-data` Contains noise that is removed from new recordings
 * `/usr/sleeptalk/scripts` Contains all bash scripts
 * `/usr/sleeptalk/records-amplitude` Contains files that have a pending amplitude check
 * `/usr/sleeptalk/records-decrease-volume` Contains files that are too loud